kurtosis-tech/kurtosis/docs/docs/guides/adding-tab-completion.md

     # Add tab-completion to Kurtosis alias
     compdef __start_kurtosis kt
     ```
-1. Reload your shell
+1. Close and re-open your terminal window to reload your shell and apply the changes.
-1. If you get an error like `complete:13: command not found: compdef`, add the following to the top of your `~/.zshrc` and reload your shell again:
+1. If you get an error like `complete:13: command not found: compdef`, add the following to the top of your `~/.zshrc` and close and re-open your terminal window to reload your shell:
     ```zsh
     autoload -Uz compinit
     compinit